 Happy New Year!!!
-I hope you had wonderful holiday celebrations surrounded by your loved ones.
+I hope you had wonderful holidays surrounded by your loved ones.

 How was your first week of the year?
 Any resolutions?